BaoNghia/segmentbox/README.md

 ## **Customizing training actions:**

-See trainer.py, the file containing scripts for training one entire epoch
+See in train.py,
 ```
   if epoch == 5:
     for param in model.parameters():
         param.requires_grad = True
 ```
-In first few epoch, model is freezed the **feature_extractor** to train **classify layer** and then they will be unfreezed train entire model.
+In the first few epochs, model is freezed the **feature_extractor** to train **classify layer** and then they will be unfreezed train entire model.